2023 Allen, Texas mall shooting

 Mass shooting in Texas, U.S.

 On May 6, 2023, a mass shooting occurred at Allen Premium Outlets, an outlet center in Allen, Texas, United States.
 Nine people, including the perpetrator, were killed during the shooting, the youngest of whom was a three-year-old boy, and seven others were injured.
 The perpetrator was fatally shot by a police officer already in the area on an unrelated call.

-The shooter, 33-year-old Mauricio Martinez Garcia was a known white supremacist and Nazi admirer, although his specific motive for the spree killings was not clear.
+The shooter, 33-year-old Mauricio Martinez Garcia, was a known white supremacist and Nazi admirer, although his specific motive for the shooting is not clear.
 Martinez Garcia's extensive online writings showed that he self-radicalized, adopting and promoting white supremacist, neo-Nazi, and incel ideologies, and posting hateful comments against women, Jews and racial minorities in the lead-up to the attack.
 He committed the massacre while wearing a tactical vest embroidered with a "RWDS" ("Right Wing Death Squad") patch.
-His body was tattooed with fascist symbols including SS lightning bolts and a large swastika.
+His body was tattooed with fascist symbols including SS runes and a large swastika.